 - Chondrodysplasia: This genetic disorder causes puppies to be born with deformities evident in the abnormal shape and length of their limbs.
 It's commonly referred to as "dwarfism."
 There is now a genetic screening test to determine if the dog carries the gene for this condition.

 - Hip Dysplasia: This is a heritable condition in which the thighbone doesn't fit snugly into the hip joint.
 Some dogs show pain and lameness on one or both rear legs, but you may not notice any signs of discomfort in a dog with hip dysplasia.
 As the dog ages, arthritis can develop.
 X-ray screening for hip dysplasia is done by the Orthopedic Foundation for Animals or the University of Pennsylvania Hip Improvement Program (PennHIP).
 Hip dysplasia is hereditary, but it can be worsened by environmental factors, such as rapid growth from a high-calorie diet or injuries incurred from jumping or falling on slick floors.
-All dogs used in breeding programs should be screened for this condition.

 - Hypothyroidism: This condition is often misdiagnosed because tests to evaluate the condition are not specific and can be inaccurate.
 Hypothyroidism is the result of abnormally low production of the thyroid hormones.
 Clinical signs vary depending on the severity of each case, but can include dry, coarse, and/or sparse coat, eye discharge, pale mucous membranes, and mental dullness.
 Hypothyroidism can be managed well with a thyroid replacement pill daily.
 Medication must continue throughout the dog's life.